SRDdev/Calendar/README.md

 # Calendar
 <h2>Program exactly tells you the day of the given date !!</h2>
-First Java Program (Use case switch)
+First Java Project (Use case switch)